Is the Conventional Picture of Coherence Time Complete? Dark Matter Recoherence: Introduction

 We obtain that, in the limit of long observation time, the generalized coherence time starts growing with the observation time, once the energy levels get resolved.
 We coin this phenomenon DM-\textit{recoherence}.

 In \cref{fig:Coherence_Revelation_Sensitivity_Scaling_Schematic} we show the schematic scaling of the sensitivity to the effective coupling of a scalar $\phi$ constituting DM to the standard model in a broadband search.
 Due to the DM populating multiple levels with energies spread by $\Delta E$\,, the DM signal decoheres after an observation time, $T_\mathrm{obs}\sim \Delta E^{-1}$\,.
 Beyond this point the sensitivity scales as $T_\mathrm{obs}^{1/4}$ rather than $T_\mathrm{obs}^{1/2}$\,.
 DM in discrete bound states, with a typical energy spacing $\sim \delta E$\,, eventually leads to the phenomenon of recoherence, beyond which the scaling $T_\mathrm{obs}^{1/2}$ is recovered.
-To give the readers a rough idea regarding the new region, consider an ULDM mass of $10^{-13}\,$eV then $\Delta E^{-1}$ is roughly a day and $\delta E^{-1}$ would be two months, certainly relevant to ongoing measurements.
-This implies that small fractions of DM in bound states may drive discovery prospects in experiments that are run over long periods, as we show below.
+To give the readers a rough idea regarding the relevant scales, consider ULDM with a mass of $10^{-14}\,$eV populating the Sun's gravitational potential at $5\%$ of background galactic DM density, then the DM signal decoheres after about $\sim 1/m \sigma^2 \sim$ a day, and recoheres after approximately $\sim 400/m \sigma^2 \sim$ 1 year.
+This implies that small fractions of DM in bound states may drive discovery prospects in ongoing experiments that are run over long periods, as we show below.